zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

 5. **Begin** the installation.
 6. Accept the Nexus Mods API request.
 7. If you are not a Premium user you will need to manually click download for each mod.
-8. Once complete Wabbajack, will show a green **Installation Complete** screen.
+8. Once complete Wabbajack, will show a green `Installation Complete` screen.

+> [!tip]
-  * If you see a red **Installation Failed** screen, try log-in again through the Wabbajack settings, then reinstall the list to the same folder.
+If you see a red `Installation Failed` screen, try log-in again through the Wabbajack settings, then reinstall the list to the same folder.

 # Post Installation Steps